 Thrombolytic therapy.
 This procedure uses “clot-busting” medication to dissolve a clot in a blood vessel in the brain or elsewhere in the body.

 Endovascular coiling.
 A surgeon inserts a very thin metal wire that forms a coil inside a brain aneurysm to block blood flow.
 A brain aneurysm is a bulging, weakened area in the wall of an artery in the brain, resulting in an abnormal widening or ballooning.
 Because the artery wall has a weakened spot, the aneurysm is at risk for bursting if blood flow isn’t blocked.
 Aneurysm can be treated by coiling or clipping it closed.

 Minimally invasive spine surgery.
 This procedure is used to treat spinal disorders, such as fractures, tumors, compressed nerves, and other conditions that put pressure on the spinal cord.

 Cerebral angiography.
-This is a radiology procedure that looks at how well blood is flowing in the brain.
+This is a radiology procedure that looks at how blood is flowing in the brain.

 Carotid artery angioplasty/stenting.
 This procedure uses a small balloon and/or a tiny metal scaffold called a stent to open a narrowed carotid artery.
 The carotid arteries supply blood to the brain.